Addition and intersection of linear time-invariant behaviors

 where $R_a, R_b$ are scalar polynomials of degree $n_a = \mathbf{n}(\mathcal{A}), n_b = \mathbf{n}(\mathcal{B})$, respectively.
 Assuming that all the poles are simple, the trajectories of $\mathcal{A}$ and $\mathcal{B}$ are the sum of damped exponentials:

-for some coefficients $a_i, b_i$, where $\exp_z(t) := z^t$.
-By \eqref{sumexp} and the definition of addition of behaviors \eqref{addbeh}, the trajectories of the sum of two linear time-invariant systems with simple poles are still sums of damped exponentials, i.e.,
+for some coefficients $a_i, b_i$.
+By \eqref{sumexp} and the definition of addition of behaviors \eqref{addbeh}, the trajectories of the sum of two LTI systems with simple poles are still sums of damped exponentials, i.e.,

 where the poles $\lambda_+$ are the union of the poles of $\mathcal{A}$ and $\mathcal{B}$: $\lambda_+ = \lambda(\mathcal{A} + \mathcal{B}) = \lambda(\mathcal{A}) \cup \lambda(\mathcal{B})$.
 The order $n_+$ is the number of distinct elements in $\lambda(\mathcal{A}) \cup \lambda(\mathcal{B})$, that is $n_a + n_b - n_c$ (where $n_c$ is the number of common poles).